 - Generous leave provisions

-Further information about this exciting and challenging opportunity is detailed in the Candidate Information Pack which is available to download from our website www.aims.gov.au/employment.
-If, after reviewing the Information Pack, you believe that your qualifications, talents and professional capabilities will enable you to successfully deliver the position responsibilities, we would be very interested in hearing from you.
+Further information about this exciting and challenging opportunity is outlined in the Candidate Information Pack which is available to download from our website - www.aims.gov.au.
+If, after reviewing the Candidate Information Pack, you believe that your qualifications, experience, and professional capabilities will enable you to successfully deliver the position responsibilities, we would be very interested in hearing from you.